You’ve started collecting emails for the launch of your online shop and now you’re ready to create your online shop on your WordPress website.

-How To Set Up An Online Shop On A WordPress Site
+How To Create An Online Shop On A WordPress Site

 Step 1 | Determine your estimated online traffic

-Determining how much traffic your shop will have will help you better select the correct hosting provider, so your site loads quickly and you don’t suffer from much or any downtown.
+Determining how much traffic your shop will have will help you better select the right hosting provider, so your site loads quickly and you don’t suffer from much of any downtown.

-If you are consistently getting over a thousand page views, you should consider getting a more secure host, such as dedicated or managed host.
+Whether you are just starting and getting below a thousand page views a month, or you are consistently getting over a thousand page views, you should consider getting a more secure and fast-speed host, such as A2 Hosting or Flywheel.

 Step 2 | Determine an eCommerce plugin